SSDRC

 Social Security Disability SSI and Traumatic Brain Injury (TBI)

-Social Security makes disability decisions based upon an individual’s residual functional capacity (what you are able to perform despite the limitations caused by your disabling condition) rather than specific medical conditions.
-Social Security defines disability as any medically determinable mental or physical impairment that prevents a person from performing substantial gainful activity for twelve months, or is expected to prevent them from performing SGA level work activity (to see the current limit for SGA: SGA earnings limit) for twelve continuous months, or is expected to result in their death.
-Social Security disability examiners must have both medical evidence and work history information to make their disability decision.
+Social Security defines disability as any medically determinable mental or physical impairment that prevents a person from performing substantial gainful activity for twelve months, or is expected to prevent them from performing SGA level work activity (current SGA earnings limit) for twelve continuous months, or is expected to result in their death.
+Social Security Disability examiners must have both medical evidence and work history information to make their disability decision.

 This simply means that your traumatic brain injury must be supported by medical evidence (physical examinations, lab results, etc.) and you must have significant functional limitations as a result of your TBI that prevent you from performing any of your past work (work performed three months or longer in which your earnings were SGA), or any other type of work that your age, education, and skills might qualify you for.

-Mental and physical impairment listings are contained in the Social Security disability evaluation guidebook known as the blue book.
-The blue book is sometimes referred to as the social security disability list of impairments; however, this is an erroneous description of the blue book since it does not contain most of the conditions for which a claimant might potentially be approved for disability benefits.
+Mental and physical impairment listings are contained in the Social Security Disability evaluation guidebook known as the blue book.
+The blue book is sometimes referred to as the Social Security Disability list of impairments; however, this is an erroneous description of the blue book since it does not contain most of the conditions for which a claimant might potentially be approved for disability benefits.
 In truth, it contains a small sampling of the wide array of psychological, psychiatric, and physical impairments that are known to exist which are potentially disabling.

 While Social Security has a specific impairment listing, 11.18, in the neurological section of the blue book for traumatic brain injury (TBI), the listing merely refers you to evaluation criteria contained in other mental and neurological impairment listings.
 TBI is evaluated under the criteria contained in the convulsive and non-convulsive epilepsy listings, 11.02 and 11.03, , the listing for central nervous system vascular accident (CVA, or stroke), 11.04, and the organic brain disorders listing, 12.02.